Ayfri/Kore/website/src/jsMain/resources/markdown/doc/oop/Teams.md

 much easier to read than a long list of raw `team modify` commands.

 Teams can also act as a bridge to other OOP features.
-Once you have a `Team` handle, you can reuse its members as an entity selector for scoreboards, boss bars, or any API that already works with `Entity`.
+Once you have a `Team` handle, you can reuse its members as an entity selector for [Scoreboards](/docs/oop/scoreboards), [Boss Bars](/docs/oop/boss-bars), or any API that already works with `Entity`.

-They also integrate nicely with `execute` conditions and score tracking helpers, which makes it easy to express checks like “does this team still have this player?” or “how many players are still alive in this team?” without rebuilding selectors by hand.
+They also integrate nicely with `execute` conditions and score tracking helpers, which makes it easy to express checks like "does this team still have this player?" or "how many players are still alive in this team?" without rebuilding selectors by hand.

 ## Reusing a team in other OOP features